 You can enable these using the following commands:

-will track search/spam bots in Matomo (Piwik), using a custom variable with the name of the bot.
+will track search/spambots in Matomo, using a custom variable with the name of the bot.
 When enabled, the log file will take longer to process since all bot page views are sent to Matomo.
-Matomo detect whether a log line is a from a bot by looking at the User-agent field.
+Matomo detects whether a log line is a from a bot by looking at the User-agent field.

 Example of Custom Variables reporting Bots user agents:

-will specify tracking of all static files (images, JS, CSS) in Matomo (Piwik).
+will specify tracking of all static files (images, JS, CSS) in Matomo.
 This will add some time to the general log file processing.

-will specify tracking of HTTP errors (4xx, 5xx status) as a page view in Matomo (Piwik), with a custom variable HTTP-code set to 404, 500, etc. The page title for this page view will show the URL referrer if it is specified in the log file (which can help finding out which pages have a link to a 404 for example).
+will specify tracking of HTTP errors (4xx, 5xx status) as a page view in Matomo, with a custom variable HTTP-code set to 404, 500, etc. The page title for this page view will show the URL referrer if it is specified in the log file (which can help to find out which pages have a link to a 404 for example).

 will track HTTP redirect (302,301,3xx) as a page view, with a custom title, and a custom variable.
 Note: HTTP status 304 responses (“Not modified”) are tracked as page views.